Mark Masselli

 Mark Masselli (born 1951) is an American public health leader and community organizer.
 In 1972, Masselli co-founded Community Health Center (CHC), the largest Federally Qualified Health Center in Connecticut.
-He has served as CHC's President and CEO since the organization's founding.
+He has served as CHC's president and CEO since the organization's founding.
 CHC provides primary care services to more than 150,000 patients at 200 sites across Connecticut.
-CHC was also integral in setting up and running Connecticut’s COVID-19 vaccination sites, administering more than half a million vaccines.
+CHC was also integral in setting up and running Connecticut's COVID-19 vaccination sites, administering more than half a million vaccines.
 Masselli's work conceiving and building CHC is detailed in Peace & Health: How a group of small-town activists and college students set out to change healthcare.
+In 2024, Masselli founded the Moses/Weitzman Health System, the nation's first health system dedicated to primary care for underserved populations.
+The system was named for Masselli's early mentors and long-time CHC board members, pharmacist Gerard Weitzman, whose family escaped pogroms in Ukraine, and Reba Moses, a descendant of slaves in South Carolina who migrated North and became a leading advocate for health equity and social justice.

 Early life and education

 Masselli was born in 1951 in Middletown, Connecticut to Nicholas William Masselli and Ida Marie (Rusconi) Masselli.
 He attended Xavier High School, graduating in 1969.
 In 2009, Masselli was awarded an honorary Doctorate of Humane Letters by Wesleyan University.